Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Who Makes KOHA Dog Food, and Where Is It Produced?

 KOHA Pet Food is the maker of KOHA dog food.
 Their parent company, Nootie, manufactures wellness products for pets.
 The KOHA company was founded by Lonnie and Jennifer Schwimmer, who wanted healthier dog food for their dog Ellie.
 Their corporate headquarters is located in Boca Raton, Florida.
-Although the HQ is in the USA, the canneries where KOHA dog food is made are in Canada and Thailand.
-The company openly admits this on their website1, saying that they do so to get the highest quality, texture, and protein in their dog foods.
+Although the HQ is in the USA, the canneries where KOHA dog food is made are in the USA, Canada and Thailand.
+The company openly discusses this on their website1, saying that they do so to get the highest quality, texture, and protein in their dog foods.

 They also say exactly where the ingredients are sourced on their website.
 Some ingredients are sourced in the US, while others come from Canada, New Zealand, Thailand, France, Germany, Denmark, and the United Kingdom.
-Lastly, the lamb in their recipe is free-range, and the salmon is wild-caught.
+Lastly, the lamb in their recipe is free-range, and some of the salmon is wild-caught.

 Which Type of Dog Is KOHA Dog Food Best Suited For?

-All four dog food lines manufactured by KOHA are made for dogs with allergies and food sensitivities.
+All dog food lines manufactured by KOHA are made for dogs with allergies and food sensitivities.
 KOHA’s Limited Ingredient Diet Entrée line is for dogs with extreme food allergies and features one meat per can.
 The company’s Minimal Ingredient Stew recipes are for dogs with food allergies and have single meat options.

 Then there are KOHA’s Slow Cooked Stew recipes, which the company says are for picky eaters.
 Lastly, Pure Shreds are also made for picky eaters, are low in fat, and are all made with shredded chicken.
 In short, if your dog suffers from allergies, food sensitivities, or is a picky eater, KOHA dog foods will likely be an excellent choice.